IqbalNT/workspace-frontend/README.md

 ## Development server

+First need to download dependencies for run the project.
+Open the project and Run `npm i`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.